 Still interested in finding out more about the Goldendoodle?
 This guide focuses on the standard-sized Goldendoodle, not the Miniature Goldendoodle.
 Although every Goldendoodle is similar, the standard-sized pup is unique in several ways.
 Let’s jump in and find out if this dog is a perfect fit for your lifestyle.

 The Goldendoodle’s exact history is unknown, which is the same for most designer breeds.
-What is for certain is that, like most designer dogs, he became popular in the 1990s.
-The successful cross of the Labrador Retriever and the Poodle to create an allergy-friendly service dog is likely to have inspired the creation of the Goldendoodle.
+What is certain is that, like most designer dogs, he became popular in the 1990s.
+The successful cross of the Golden Retriever and the Poodle to create an allergy-friendly service dog is likely to have inspired the creation of the Goldendoodle.

 To date, one of the most famous Goldendoodles on the planet is Samson the Dood, with over one million followers on Instagram.